mighty-peach/mighty-peach/README.md

 ### Hi there 👋

-My name is Vladimir and I am developer at Kontur.
+My name is Vladimir and I am developer at Amondo.
 I like interfaces and ui-controls, open-source projects and functional paradigm.
 I love 3d-art and game programming for fun.
 Currently I learn math (calculus), CS.